marco-looy/pega-dx-mcp/sample-questions.md

 ### ⚠️ Environment Note: Launchpad Only
 The get_case_type_bulk_action tool is designed for **Pega Launchpad environments only**.
 If you're using Pega Constellation, this endpoint may not be available and will return 404 errors.
 The tool itself is production-ready and will work perfectly when bulk actions are configured in a supported environment.
 Contact your Pega administrator if you need bulk actions functionality.

+## bulk_cases_patch
+- "Can you update the status on multiple cases at once?"
+- "I need to apply the same changes to cases R-1001, R-1002, and R-1003 - can you do this in one operation?"
+- "Please perform a bulk update on these cases using the UpdateStatus action with detailed results."

+### 💡 Rich Response Formatting
+The bulk_cases_patch tool provides **comprehensive response details** including platform detection (Infinity vs Launchpad), individual case results, success/failure counts, and detailed troubleshooting information.
+Perfect for scenarios where you need detailed feedback on bulk operations.

+## perform_bulk_action
+- "Can you run an action on several cases simultaneously?"
+- "I have a list of cases that need the same action applied - can you batch process them quickly?"
+- "Please execute a bulk operation to update multiple Recipe Collection cases with new category information."

+### ⚡ Performance Focus
+The perform_bulk_action tool offers **faster response times** with simpler formatting compared to bulk_cases_patch.
+Choose this tool when you need efficient bulk processing without detailed response analysis.
+Both tools use the same API endpoint and provide identical functionality.